UConn-DSIS/Rank-Supervised-Contrastive-Learning-for-Time-Series-Classification/README.md

 # RankSCL
 This is the official repository of Rank Supervised Contrastive Learning for Time Series Classification, which was published in ICDM 2024 [https://arxiv.org/abs/2401.18057](https://arxiv.org/abs/2401.18057).
-We will keep maintaining this repository to faciliate the development of continual graph learning, and we appreciate any comment on improving our RankSCL!
+We will keep maintaining this repository to faciliate the development of time series analysis, and we appreciate any comment on improving our RankSCL!
 ```
 @misc{ren2024ranksupervisedcontrastivelearning,
       title={Rank Supervised Contrastive Learning for Time Series Classification},